sabiitathapa/goTechMart/README.md

     </tr>
   </table>
     <p align="justify">
-    The Macbook Air Laptop holds the highest refund amount with 33.37% ($746K) with just 453 returns the underlining reason could be the highest AOV of the product.
+    The MacBook Air laptop accounts for the highest refund amount, <b>representing 33.37% ($746K) of total refunds, despite only 453 returns</b>.
+This is likely driven by its high average order value (AOV).
     </p>
   </div>
   <div>